 Read the highlights from our workshops in China and India.

-To get information about training in China contact Bing Zhang, Reviewer Engagement Editor.
+For information about reviewer training and engagement in China contact Jia Yang (Jia.Yang@tandfchina.com), Reviewer Engagement Manager, or Bing Zhang (Bing.zhang.CN1@tandfchina.com), Reviewer Engagement Editor.